Machine Learning for Neuroscience

 Labs

-Labs and assessments are produced by Payam Barnaghi, Nan Fletcher-Lloyd, Alex Capstick, Yu Chen, Marirena Bafaloukou, Anastasia Ilina, Anastasia Gailly de Taurines, Antigone Fogel, and Iona Biggart.
-The entire github repository can be downloaded as a zip file using this link.
-This includes the labs and a copy of this website, which can be opened locally.
+Labs and assessments are prepared by Payam Barnaghi, Nan Fletcher-Lloyd, Alex Capstick, Yu Chen, Marirena Bafaloukou, Anastasia Ilina, Anastasia Gailly de Taurines, Antigone Fogel, and Iona Biggart.

 The following links are to the individual labs, already run and stored in GitHub.
 Clicking any of the "Open in Colab" buttons will open that lab in Google Colab, which allows you to run code from your browser with a GPU if selected.